NaturalSolutions/RenecoFonts/README.md

 You can import *selection.json* back to the IcoMoon app using the *Import Icons* button (or via Main Menu > Manage Projects) to retrieve your icon selection.

+**Install with bower**

+    bower install git@github.com:NaturalSolutions/RenecoFonts.git

 ## Demo page

 [Reneco font demo page](http://naturalsolutions.github.io/RenecoFonts/)

+## Latest version

+In the lastest version the CSS classes like Bootstrap classes.

+Before :

+    <span class="reneco ring"></span>

+Now (like bootstrap):

+    <span class="reneco reneco-ring"></span>

+## Old version

+You can still use the old version (1.0).
+You can install it with this bower command :

+    bower install git@github.com:NaturalSolutions/RenecoFonts.git#1.0